gdsge/gdsge.github.io/source/usage/functions.rst

 .. option:: TolEq

-    Tolerance for convergence of *var_interp* across two iterations.
+    Convergence criterion for the policy iteration.
+The policy iteration stops when the maximum absolute distance of *var_interp* across all collocation points between two iterations is smaller than TolEq.
     Default: 1e-6

 .. option:: MaxIter